Automata in SageMath---Combinatorics meet Theoretical Computer Science

 We have (or, at least, we can calculate) the non-adjacent forms of $\frac{3n}{2}$ and of $\frac{n}{2}$.
 Inspired by the construction of the NAF presented in Section~\ref{sec:NAF-minus-construction} (as a remainder: we subtracted two binary expansions), we build the difference of these two NAFs as well.
 Thus, we define the \emph{$\frac32$--$\frac12$-non-adjacent form} of an integer $n$ as the digit expansion obtained by subtracting each digit of the NAF of $\frac{n}{2}$ from the corresponding digit of the NAF of $\frac{3n}{2}$.
 This leads to a digit expansion of $n$ with digits $\{-2,-1,0,1,2\}$ in base $2$.
 For example, the $\frac32$--$\frac 12$-non-adjacent form of---guess which number comes now---$14$ is

 In a first step, we want to calculate this new expansion; see the following sections.
-On the one hand, we are lazy and want to reuse as much as possible from the already constructed finite state machines.
+On the one hand, we are lazy and want to reuse as much as possible from the finite state machines we have already constructed.
 On the other hand, we are motivated to use our new knowledge on working with those automata and transducers.
-So the idea will be to combine several already known transducers appropriately.
+So the idea will be to combine several of these known transducers appropriately.